Willmott Dixon delivers improvements at Forestry England’s Delamere Forest

 Our track-record for creating sustainable space for people to enjoy has been further enhanced by a £9m contract to improve one of the most popular forests in England.

-Completed in the Summer of 2020, the project will improve the visitor experience with a new café featuring upgraded facilities including more indoor and outdoor seating, along with key accessibility improvements and a new car park with extra capacity and enhanced vehicle access to cater for busy days and popular events, like Forest Live concerts.
+Completed in the Summer of 2020, the project improves the visitor experience with a new café featuring upgraded facilities including more indoor and outdoor seating, along with key accessibility improvements and a new car park with extra capacity and enhanced vehicle access to cater for busy days and popular events, like Forest Live concerts.

 As part of the project, Forestry England’s long-term partner, Forest Holidays, has also started to create a new cabin location so people will have the opportunity to stay overnight in a cabin in the heart of Delamere Forest.